Texas Southern University

 Join us for an inspiring full-day event packed with opportunities to connect, learn, and grow.
 Leading ACS experts will share insider tips on creating compelling graphics, navigating the publishing process, unlocking the full potential of mentorship, and more.
 Whether you’re a student, researcher, or early-career professional, this is your chance to gain valuable insights and elevate your scientific journey.

-This event is open to all in the Houston area, you do not need to attend Texas Southern University to attend.
-All events are FREE and open to all students and researchers studying the sciences, not just chemistry!
-Attendees will receive a personalized participation certificate after the event.
+This event is open to the Houston scientific community.
+All events are FREE and open to students and researchers studying the sciences, not just chemistry!

 Agenda